What To Do RIGHT NOW

 National reporting: Canadian Anti-Fraud Centre: 1-888-495-8501

-You do not have to share content you find embarrassing.
-Focus on: what happened, when, and how they contacted you.
+We do not have to share content we find embarrassing.
+Focus on: what happened, when, and how they contacted us.

 Step 7: Get support

 This is stressful.
 It’s normal to feel scared, ashamed, angry, or overwhelmed.
-You don’t have to handle this alone.
+We don’t have to handle this alone.

 VictimLink BC — Free, confidential, 24/7